Oliver Kylington: Playing career

 Kylington made his Swedish Hockey League (SHL) debut as a 16-year-old playing with Färjestad BK during the 2013–14 season.
 He scored his first goal in September 2013, becoming the youngest player to score in the SHL at 16 years, 4 months, and 9 days old.
 On 10 January 2014, having impressed at SHL level, Kylington was signed to a two-year contract extension to remain with Färjestad BK.
-His KHL rights were attained by Avangard Omsk who drafted him 107th overall in the 2014 KHL Junior Draft.
+His Kontinental Hockey League (KHL) rights were attained by Avangard Omsk who drafted him 107th overall in the 2014 KHL Junior Draft.

 During his second SHL season in 2014–15, Kylington was loaned by Färjestads to HockeyAllsvenskan team, AIK on 10 November 2014.
 He produced four goals and seven points, the most in the Allsvenskan by an under-18 player, in 17 games with AIK before returning to Färjestad to finish the season ranked in the top-ten European skaters to be eligible for the 2015 NHL entry draft.
 On 13 May 2015, with the intention of more playing time to further his development, it was announced Kylington had agreed to a two-year contract to return to AIK of the Allsvenskan.

 Kylington was drafted in the second round, 60th overall, by the Calgary Flames in the 2015 NHL entry draft.
 On 15 July 2015, he signed a three-year, entry-level contract with the team.
 On the direction of the Flames organization, Kylington decided against continuing with AIK and remained in North America to be assigned to their American Hockey League (AHL) affiliate, the Stockton Heat, to begin the 2015–16 season.
 On 9 April 2016, Kylington made his NHL debut in a game against the Minnesota Wild.

 Kylington began the 2018–19 season in the American Hockey League with the Stockton Heat.
 He was recalled to the NHL and recorded his first career NHL goal in a 5–2 win over the Nashville Predators.

 During the 2021–22 season, Kylington posted career-highs in goals, assists, and points with the Flames.
 He recorded three points in twelve games during the 2022 Stanley Cup playoffs before the Flames were eliminated by the Edmonton Oilers in the Second Round.